-To vote in the 2021 Municipal Election, you must be a registered voter.
+To vote in the 2022 Primary and General Election, you must be a registered voter.
 You may pre-register to vote or you may register at the polls on Election Day.
 If you have moved, changed your name, or have not voted in the past four years, you must re-register.

 - Pre-register: Voter registration applications must be received by election officials 21 days before Election Day.
-The 2021 deadline to pre-register is Tuesday, October 12, 2021 - Register at City, County and State government offices, or online at mnvotes.org - Registration deadline is 5:00 p.m. if completed in person or by mail and 11:59 p.m. if online

-• Register on Election Day: See the election website or call our office for a list of state authorized identification required as proof of residence.
+The 2022 deadline to pre-register is Tuesday, July 19, 2022 for the Primary and Tuesday, October 18, 2022 for the General. - o Register at City, County and State government offices, or online at mnvotes.org - o Registration deadline is 5:00 p.m. if completed in person or by mail and 11:59 p.m. if online - Register on Election Day: See the election website or call our office for a list of state authorized identification required as proof of residence.
 Allow extra time at the polls to complete the registration process.